-Evelyn Lozada Rejoins ‘Basketball Wives’ — This Is Why She Has Beef With Jackie Christie
+Evelyn Lozada Rejoins ‘Basketball Wives’: This Is Why She Has Beef With Jackie Christie

 It’s no secret that Jackie Christie and her daughter have had a very strained relationship for several years.
 It looks like Jackie wasn’t feeling forgiving toward her oldest daughter or even merciful toward her grandchildren.
 When TaKari’s son was the victim of a daycare center accident that left him covered in burns, Jackie turned her back and refused to help.
 To make matters worse, when fans put pressure on Jackie to do something, she claimed she was being extorted and even went so far as to claim that law enforcement was involved.

-After Jackie refused to help her own daughter, a few celebrities stepped in and made sure TaKari Christie Lee and her young son got the help they needed.
+After Jackie had refused to help her own daughter, a few celebrities stepped in and made sure TaKari Christie Lee and her young son got the help they needed.
 Matt Barnes initially donated $3,000 to TaKari’s GoFundMe campaign, which put her right at her goal after a slew of other smaller donations were made by friends and fans.
 The Inquisitr reported that Evelyn Lozada stepped up soon after Matt and dropped another $3.500 donation on the GoFundMe page, putting TaKari well over her initial goal and ensuring that she had enough funds to get her son treatment and take the time off work that she needed to take care of him.

 A post shared by Evelyn Lozada (@evelynlozada) on